NATO condemns Syria over downed Turkish plane

 "There was strong solidarity" with Turkey, said the official.
 "They continue to keep this very high on their agenda and consultation will continue."

-As the meeting was underway, Turkish Prime Minister Tayyip Erdogan warned Syria against any escalation of tensions.
+As the meeting was underway, Turkish Prime Minister Tayyip Erdogan warned Syria against any escalation of tensions and said rules of engagement for Turkish forces along the border.

 "Every military element approaching Turkey from the Syrian border and representing a security risk and danger will be assessed as a military threat and will be treated as a military target," he said in a speech to party members.